-Looking for spring and summer camps?
+Looking for summer camps?
 This year's lineup includes sports, arts and science camps and other programs for kids 3 to 16.
-The full schedule for spring and summer camps and and classes is available for viewing and online registration
+The full schedule for summer camps and classes is now available for viewing and registration.

 At a Glance

 Summer camps run from June 19 through Aug.
 25.